danbev/trygg/README.md

 Trygg, safe in Swedish, is a tool to execute/evaluate policy rules in Rust.
 It does so by executing an OPA Policy that has been compiled to wasm.

+The motivation for using OPA's ability to compile policies into wasm is that same wasm policy can be used with Rust, Node.js, (and other wasm runtimes), and at the same wasm module can be used in a OPA server running somewhere as part of a CI/CD pipeline, or in a Kubernetes gatekeeper.

 ### Install OPA
 This step is only required if one wants to work with the OPA [policies](./policies) and rebuild wasm modules.